euyemura/myNotes/grounded-ruby/04_modules_program_organization.md

 Enter modules.

-WHen you're designing a program and you identify a behavior or set of behaviors that may be exhibited by more than one kind of entity or object, you've probably found a good candidate for a module.
+When you're designing a program and you identify a behavior or set of behaviors that may be exhibited by more than one kind of entity or object, you've probably found a good candidate for a module.

 you wrap it into a module, and then you can summon stacklikeness into any and all classes that need it.